Simon Stevens

+Current work

+Stevens is Chair of the Maritime and Coastguard Agency, which regulates British shipping, the wider UK maritime sector and runs HM Coastguard search and rescue services for the United Kingdom.
+He is Chair of the governing council of King's College London.
+He is Chair of Cancer Research UK, the world's largest independent funder of cancer science.
+He is a crossbench peer.

 Early and personal life

 Simon Stevens was born in Birmingham, England, the son of a Baptist minister and a university administrator.
 He was educated at a state comprehensive, St Bartholomew's School in Newbury, Berkshire, and won a scholarship to Balliol College, Oxford, where he was elected president of the Oxford Union.
-His friends at Balliol reportedly ranged from Green activist Rupert Read to Boris Johnson, who credited Stevens with Johnson's own election as Oxford Union president.
 Stevens later received an MBA from the University of Strathclyde, Glasgow and was a Harkness Fellow at Columbia University, New York.

-His wife, Maggie, is a public health specialist from New York City, and board member of the West London Synagogue.
+His wife, Maggie, is a public health specialist from New York City.
 Their son was born on Christmas Day 2003 at St Thomas' Hospital and their daughter in 2008.

-He lists his hobbies as family, offshore sailing, books and "cooking without recipes".
-He competed in the 2021 Rolex Fastnet Offshore Race.
+He lists his hobbies as family, sailing, books and "cooking without recipes".
+He regularly competes in offshore yacht races such as the Rolex Sydney-Hobart and the Rolex Fastnet Race.

-NHS
+Early career

 After university, Stevens first worked in Guyana, and then from 1988 to 1997 as a healthcare manager in the UK and internationally.
 He started his NHS career on the NHS Graduate Management Training Scheme at Shotley Bridge General Hospital, the largest employer in Consett, County Durham, after the closure of the steel works.
 After a spell in Congo and Malawi, he became general manager for a large NHS psychiatric hospital outside Newcastle-upon-Tyne, and ran community mental health services for North Tyneside and Northumberland.
 He was then appointed group manager of Guy's and St Thomas' hospitals in London before moving to New York City Health Department.

 Government

-Stevens served as a senior government policy adviser for seven years from 1997 to 2004: first to successive Secretaries of State for Health (Frank Dobson and Alan Milburn) at the UK Department of Health, and then as senior policy adviser in the Number 10 Policy Unit to Prime Minister Tony Blair.
+Stevens served as a senior government policy adviser for seven years from 1997 to 2004: first to successive Secretaries of State for Health at the UK Department of Health, and then as senior policy adviser in the Number 10 Policy Unit to Prime Minister Tony Blair.
 He was closely associated with the development of the NHS Plan 2000.
-He was also an elected Labour councillor for Brixton, in the London Borough of Lambeth 1998–2002, though for at least the past decade he has not been a member of any political party.
+He was also an elected Labour councillor for Brixton, in the London Borough of Lambeth 1998–2002, though for at least the past 15 years he has not been a member of any political party.

-UnitedHealth
+Private sector

 From 2004 to 2014, Sir Simon was a senior executive at UnitedHealth Group.
 Initially appointed president of UnitedHealth Europe, he became CEO of UnitedHealthcare's $30 billion Medicare business, and then corporate Executive Vice President and president of its global health businesses spanning the Americas, Europe, Asia, and Africa.
 He also was a director of Brazil's largest hospital group AMIL.